seejanerun/Partners-MLOps-Workshop/README.md

 ### Lab 1.3 - Add Data Source

-We will now add data connection defined by an admin to our project to later query in data.
+We will now add a data connection defined by the admin of our project to later query in data.
 To do so - navigate to the Data tab of your projects

 <!-- ![image](readme_images/AddDataSource.png) -->